jerrytqz/anime-database/README.md

 Current number of episodes
 Year the anime started airing
-Whether the anime is still airing ("true" or "false") Score of the anime on MyAnimeList
+Whether the anime is still airing ("true" or "false") Score of the anime from 1.00 to 10.00 inclusive (2 decimal places)

 ```